A Lesson to Learn: Axalta Coating Systems Ltd. (AXTA)

-Axalta Coating Systems Ltd. (NYSE:AXTA) went up by 2.10% from its latest closing price compared to the recent 1-year high of $31.26.
-The company’s stock price has collected 2.53% of gains in the last five trading sessions.
-Press Release reported on 11/30/20 that Axalta Coating Systems announces Jeremy Rohen to lead Strategy and Business Development
+Axalta Coating Systems Ltd. (NYSE:AXTA) went down by -0.95% from its latest closing price compared to the recent 1-year high of $31.26.
+The company’s stock price has collected 1.61% of gains in the last five trading sessions.
+Press Release reported on 12/02/20 that Axalta Coating Systems announces Shelley Bausch to lead Global Industrial Coatings business

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.